Nights with You

 "Nights with You" is a song by Danish singer and songwriter MØ.
 It was released on 21 April 2017 via Sony Music for her second studio album, Forever Neverland, but was only included on the Japanese release of the album.

-Background

 The song premiered on MistaJam's BBC Radio 1 show.

 Music video

-The music video was released on 22 May 2017 and filmed in Plovdiv and Buzludzha, Bulgaria. "'Nights With You' was written for my best and oldest friend, and the song is a celebration of our friendship and of my love for her," says MØ.
-"I obviously wanted the video to be about friendship but I wanted it to communicate this in a wide and universal way.
+The music video was released on 22 May 2017 and filmed in Plovdiv and Buzludzha, Bulgaria.
+According to MØ, "'Nights With You' was written for my best and oldest friend, and the song is a celebration of our friendship and of my love for her, [...]
+I obviously wanted the video to be about friendship but I wanted it to communicate this in a wide and universal way.
 I wanted it to be a reflection on unity in both bright times and in dark — about standing together strong and shining the light across borders and generations."